Request and Response introduction

 The other contains Attributes it would like to query from the peer.

-In this example they are the given and surname and optionally an e-mail address, following the Integration example.
+In this example they are the given and surname and optionally an email address, following the Integration example.

 Now, an interested person can scan the QR code, provide their information and send their Response inside a Relationship’s creation content.